-It starts at 7 p.m. and will also be performed Saturday at that time.
+It starts at 7 p.m.
+Saturday, March 7.
 There's a matinee Sunday at 2 o'clock.

 "Basically the play is exactly how it sounds; one scene for each of our 45 presidents," said Caryn Leigh Wood, musical and drama director.
 "It is considered experimental, historical, comedy and has some really interesting content."

 A total of 25 students in grades 9-12 are in the production.